Vasile Pogor: Bucharest relocation and 1875 mandate

 Pogor's own prolonged absences, like the political passions of other Junimist founders, were a cause for concern in Iași.
 Those who had stayed behind, Negruzzi included, complained that the club was dying out, with the reunions turning into glorified tea parties.
 As such, all the Junimea founders except Negruzzi were absent from the club's meeting on February 25, 1872.
 In the end, when Negruzzi also accepted a government job, the club was reestablished to the national capital, Bucharest.
 The small Iași section survived for a while as a caracudă hotspot, experiencing what Ornea called "a slow and embarrassing ending".
-Pogor paid the occasional visit and, according to caracudă leader Nicolae Gane, behaved with restraint ("against his nature").
+Pogor paid the occasional visit and, according to caracudă leader N. Gane, behaved with restraint ("against his nature").
 This was the time of Pogor's polemics with Eminescu.
 The latter, a voice of national conservatism, and recognized by posterity as the Romanian national poet, read out his fantasy novella Sărmanul Dionis.
 As Junimea minutes will attest, Pogor and Maiorescu found the work to be all to cryptic, but still gave approval for its publishing.
 For a few months in 1874, Pogor allowed the penniless poet to lodge with him.
 Sources diverge on whether Eminescu lived at Casa Pogor or another one of the politician's townhouses, which has since been demolished.

 By the close of his mandate in the Assembly, Pogor had involved himself in the Strousberg Affair dispute, suggesting (unsuccessfully) that ministers found guilty of misdeeds should have their revenue retained by the state.
 The Catargiu cabinet was facing a motion of no confidence over its stamp act proposal, with Pogor and Carp working to keep the two debates separate.
 He was again sent to the Assembly in the 1875 election, during which the "Red" opposition ran as a consolidated National Liberal Party (PNL).
 During this term, Pogor supported the establishment of a public railways authority, with compensation for other shareholders.